it-novum/openITCOCKPIT-documentation/en/docs/beginners/create-first-host.md

 Whenever you create a new object that you want to include in the monitoring engine - this includes, for example, hosts, services, contacts, contact groups, etc., the monitoring configuration must be updated.

-You can find this option in the top right corner as `Aktualisieren Sie die Überwachungskonfiguration`
+You can find this option in the top right corner as `Refresh monitoring configuration`

 ![export button](/images/openITCOCKPIT-Refresh-Monitoring-Config.png)